bnjmnhssnn/NgramSearch/README.md

 Usage
 -----
+Basically, you will use NgramSearch to store key-value pairs.

+### About Keys
+Suited as key are relatively short or medium sized strings.

+* a product name with brand, e.g. *Acme Jet Propelled Pogo Stick*
+* a book title with author, e.g. *Lewis Carroll Alice's Adventures in Wonderland*

+Longer keys are also fine, e.g. a short description of the item.
+But this will lower the search result quality for short search strings.
+In order to improve the quality, you could strip filler words from the key.

+Not so good:

+*Acme Giant Rubber Bands come in all sizes, are fantastically elastic, and are great at tripping road runners (when used properly)*

+Better:

+*Acme Giant Rubber Bands all sizes elastic tripping road runners*

+Keys will go through a normalization step before they are stored.
+At this point, this means replacing any non german accented chars by their non-accented variant, conversion to lowercase and stripping of special chars.
+It is planned to provide some localized normalization strategies, later.

+### About Values
+As you will normally not expose your NgramSearch APIs endpoint directly, you will usually store the item's id from your main database as value in NgramSearch.
+However, if you protect the critical endpoints, you could expose the API to the public and store complex data structures as values, e.g. your product data as json, or a search result item's HTML representation.
+You will then gain a performance boost as you save one network request.

+NOTE: The provided sample file `/imports/15000_sample_products_german.txt` uses a product name as key and as value for demonstration purposes

 ### Create an index
 To create a new index, send a `POST` request with the new indexe's name to the API endpoint `create_index`:
 ```